jayant1345/KNN_credit_risk_analysis/README.md

 - [How to Write a Good README File for Your GitHub Project](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)
 - [Credit Risk Assessment in R with KNN](https://medium.com/@charlesdirenzo/credit-risk-assessment-in-r-with-knn-53c0ad06ecf7)

-2) Create a KNN classifier between Features and target data
-3) Display the test score
-4) Display the training score
-5) Print the accuracy score
-6) Try 1 to 14 k values for classifier
-7) Display training and testing score for all the 1 to 14 k values